×

 How do I pay for my order?

-We accept Visa, MasterCard, American Express, and Discover credit cards.
+Notary Public Underwriters Agency of Texas accepts Visa, MasterCard, American Express, and Discover credit cards.
 We also accept check and money orders by mail.

 When can I expect to receive my order?

-Please contact Notary Public Underwriters.
+Please contact Notary Public Underwriters Agency of Texas.

-May I cancel or change my order?
+May I cancel or modify my order?

 This will depend on how far along your order is in the process.
-Orders are processed as quickly as possible; therefore, once your order has been marked as "shipped" on your account page, it is too late to modify or cancel the order.
+Orders are processed as quickly as possible; therefore once your order has been marked as "shipped" on your account page, it is too late to modify or cancel the order.
 If you think you have made a mistake with your order, please contact customer service.
 We will see if there is something we can do to help.

 No. You are responsible for keeping it on file and having it available to show when performing notarial services.